 - As a result of your accident, you suffered actual physical, emotional, and financial damages.

 If we can satisfy these elements of negligence, we likely can prove your case for damages against the liable party.
 We can support our case by collecting a wide range of evidence about your accident and the injuries you suffered.
 Depending on how your injuries occurred, this evidence can vary.
 Common sources for evidence include:

 If the case is worth $10,000, but the victim was 30% at fault, they can only collect $7,000 from their claim.
-We aim to minimize the blame our clients share in their injuries and mitigate the impact this has on their payout.
+We aim to show that our clients’ liability is as low as possible and mitigate the impact this has on their payout.

 Call Us About Your Fort Myers Personal Injury Today

 At the Law Offices of Anidjar & Levine, we offer complimentary consultations to Fort Myers personal injury victims.
 Our team of lawyers is ready to go to work for you.
 Let us investigate your case, collect evidence, and provide the legal representation you need both in and out of the courtroom.